LiuHenry1/petfinder-dashboard/README.md

-# Web Development Project 5 - *Pet Finder Dashboard*
+# Web Development Project 6 - *Pet Finder Dashboard*

 Submitted by: **Henry Liu**

-This web app: **A site that utlizes Petfinder's API to display a list of pets available for adoption in Chicago.**
+This web app: **A site that utilizes Petfinder's API to display a list of pets available for adoption in the Chicago area.**

 Time spent: **10** hours spent in total